 - 6. If you can connect to the Internet using an Ethernet connection, verify that your Apple TV is using the latest software by choosing Settings > General > Software Update.
 If your Apple TV can be updated, install the update and then try the steps again

-- 7. Sometimes you can’t locate WiFi network just because it’s configured to private or closed, then you need to input network name, security and password by going Settings > General > Network > Wi-Fi > Other
+- 7. Sometimes you can’t locate WiFi network just because it’s configured to private or closed, then you need to input the network name, security, and password by going Settings > General > Network > Wi-Fi > Other

 - 1. Try to enable or disable AirPlay on Apple TV in the AirPlay menu: Settings > AirPlay, to make sure it’s functioning well on Apple TV

-- 4. Try your best to near WiFi router with Apple TV
+- 4. Try your best to near a WiFi router with Apple TV

 - 5. Try moving or disabling some certain external devices, such as microwave ovens and baby monitors, may interfere with a Wi-Fi network

 - 6. If the Wi-Fi router has an external antenna, check to see that is it connected properly and in good condition

 HDCP (High-bandwidth Digital Content Protection) is a form of digital copy protection that requires compatibility between your Apple TV and high-definition TV.
 A common message may appear on your television stating "This content requires HDCP for playback.
 HDCP isn't supported by your HDMI connection."

 - 1. Switch wireless to wire, Connect your Apple TV (2nd generation and 3rd generation) directly to your HDTV using an HDMI cable or try using a different HDMI to HDMI cable

 - 2. Go Apple TV interface, select: Settings > Sleep Now, Set your Apple TV to sleep mode and turn off your HDTV